Trusty.care Listed on Centers for Medicare & Medicaid Services’ (CMS) Website

-Trusty.care's platform mitigates the risk of incurring unnecessary healthcare costs for Medicare beneficiaries, helps them save on medications and care, and makes sure they are set up to maximize the benefits they are eligible for.
+Trusty.care's platform mitigates the risk of incurring unnecessary healthcare costs for Medicare beneficiaries, helps them save on medications and care, and ensures they are set up to maximize the benefits they are eligible for.

-The first product in the market assists Medicare beneficiaries by identifying their projected out-of-pocket costs for the following year based on their current health care status and medications they are on, and to choose the best plan from a cost and coverage perspective.
+The first product on the market assists Medicare beneficiaries by identifying their projected out-of-pocket costs for the following year based upon their current healthcare status and medications.
+Using this data, it chooses the best plan from a cost and coverage perspective.

 "Our mission is that no Senior should go through bankruptcy because of healthcare costs," says Trusty.care CEO Joseph Schneier.